Failure to appear in court or pay tickets (FTA)

 - Once your failure to appear has been cleared with the court, they'll issue a certificate of adjudication.

-- Apply for a new license.
-You’ll need to pay a:
+- If nothing else on your record prevents it, apply for a new license.
+You'll need to pay a:

 - $75 reissue fee plus your licensing fees if the original charge wasn't drug or alcohol related.